 No DL interruption is allowed in the NR downlink carrier(s) which is not indicated by uplinkTxSwitching-DL-Interruption.
 No DL interruption is allowed for some inter-band UL CA configurations and SUL band configurations with inter-band CA as specified in TS 38.101-1 [18].

+UE shall not perform UL Tx switching across three or more bands provided that:

+UE has performed an UL Tx switching within [MinSeparationTime] before receiving the command/DCI scheduling to change the carriers across multiple bands, or

+UE has performed an UL Tx switching within [MinSeparationTimeforMultiTAGs] before receiving the command/DCI scheduling to change the carriers across multiple bands in multi-TAGs case, if the UE has indicated a separate X us value dedicated for multi-TAGs case.